International Congress on the Breeding of Sheep and Goat

 15 to 16 October 2020 in Bonn, Germany

-The Federal Ministry of Food and Agriculture (BMEL) will host the “International Congress on the Breeding of Sheep and Goats” from 15 to 16 October 2020 in Bonn.
-The aim of this conference is to deepen cooperation between sheep and goat keepers worldwide and to discuss the most recent scientific findings and insights in this area with scientists and practitioners.
+The Federal Ministry of Food and Agriculture (BMEL) will host the “International Congress on the Breeding of Sheep and Goat – Agriculture and Science are Shaping the Future” from 15 to 16 October 2020 in Bonn.
+The aim of this congress is to deepen cooperation between sheep and goat keepers worldwide and to discuss the most recent scientific findings and insights in this area with scientists and practitioners.
 We are looking forward to an interesting conference covering a wide array of livestock science topics:

 - Animal breeding and genetics: what will sheep and goat breeding look like in the future?

 - Animal genetic resources, biodiversity, robust breeds and gene banks

 - Animal husbandry: what do sheep and goats need?

 - Structures of and prospects for sheep and goat farming, sustainability

 - Economy: how can the profitability of sheep and goat farming be improved?

 - Environmental performance and climate change: what do sheep and goats contribute to climate change mitigation?

 - Animal health: what are the opportunities of breeding for resistance?

 We would like to ask all those interested in giving a lecture or displaying a poster at the International Congress on the Breeding of Sheep and Goat to submit a summary of their contributions (abstract).